wangkirin/generator/README.md

 * Generator receives a build request, for example, via a GitHub commit webhook.
 * Generator builds and tags the resulting image.
-* It then pushes the image to the Docker registry such as dockyard.
+* Generator then pushes the image to the supplied Docker registry such as dockyard.

 ## Usage